Debra Chasnoff: Film career

 Chasnoff also produced and directed Celebrating the Life of Del Martin which captures the moving memorial celebration for lesbian pioneer Del Martin who died in 2008.
 A Foot in the Door, directed by Chasnoff and produced with Kate Stilley Steiner, is a short (16 minute) documentary showcasing Kindergarten to College, the first universal children's college savings account program in the United States.

 Personal life and death

-Chasnoff was married to Nancy Otto who works as a glass blowing artist and a non-profit fundraising consultant.
-She had two sons: Noah Klausner Chasnoff, born in 1988, and Oscar Chasnoff Klausner, born in 1994.
+Married to Nancy Otto, a glass blowing artist and a non-profit fundraising consultant, Chasnoff had two sons, by her former partner, Kim Klausner: Noah Klausner Chasnoff (born 1988) and Oscar Chasnoff Klausner (born 1994).

-Chasnoff died on November 7, 2017, at her San Francisco home.
-According to Otto, the cause was breast cancer.
+Chasnoff died on November 7, 2017, at her San Francisco home, aged 60, from breast cancer.